byapparov/CarND-Behavioral-Cloning-P3/README.md

 0.25| 0.0163|  0.0186|No|Yes|Driving of towards the end of the track.
 0.3| 0.0217 | 0.0234|No|Yes|Drives off at the end of the first turn

-Based on the analysis above, I have chosen the model with 0.25 angle adjustment for images from the left and right cameras.
+Based on the analysis above, I have trained the model values over 0.2 angle adjustment for images from the left and right cameras and 0.3 was used in the final version of the model.

+Higher correction value allows the car to apply sharper angles in the turns, which means it is likely to drive on the side of the road.

+# Appendix

 # Model Tuning Summary

 Parameter | Value
 -------:|:---------: